 A Place of Hope, A Home

 Nanny’s Casa is the first home Living Hope built.
-It is home to girls from age 4 – 18 and is named for a real-life “Nanny,” board member, Deanna Beauchamp.
-The name implies, and the home mirrors, the safety and love most children feel for their “Nanny.”
+It is home to girls from age 4 – 21 and is named for a real-life “Nanny,” board member Deanna Beauchamp.
+The name implies, and the home mirrors, the sense of safety and love most children feel for their “Nanny.”

 Nanny's Casa, a shelter for abused and abandoned girls, with its happy residents, built via the efforts of Living Hope For Honduras.